rem-code-s/canister_file_manager_backend/README.md

 - add optional default index page where files and directories are displayed when visiting a directory as with default (unsecured) webservers
 - combine `get_file_by_path` and `get_file_path` methods
 - overal code cleanup

+### know issues

+- Specific access control (permissions) does not work, (making files available from `https://canister-id.raw.ic0.app` but but not from `https://canister-id.raw.ic0.app/image1.png` when `Permission::Private` is specified).
+The ideal approach would be to use http headers to control this.
+If this does not work it would be possible to throw a `404` when visiting the url directly and fetching the chunks manually on the frontend to create the file. (`http_methods.rs:150`)